adcash/customer-scripts/wordpress/wpcode_plugin/README.md

       </script>
       ```

-   2. Select `PHP Snippet` if you prefer to use our adblock solution
+   2. Anti-adblock ads → select `PHP Snippet`

       Paste the following PHP snippet in the editor